mathieucarbou/MycilaPulseAnalyzer/docs/index.md

 [![](https://mathieu.carbou.me/MycilaPulseAnalyzer/assets/BM1Z102FJ_zc_shift2.jpeg)](https://mathieu.carbou.me/MycilaPulseAnalyzer/assets/BM1Z102FJ_zc_shift2.jpeg)

-### JSY-MK-194G
+### JSY-MK-194

-This library also supports the Zx pin of the JSY-MK-194G, which is a ZC pulse of 20 ms.
+This library also supports the Zx pin of the JSY-MK-194G (JSY-MK-194T and other JSy boards probably supported, but untested), which is a ZC pulse of 20 ms.

 View of the JSY-MK-194G Zero-Cross pulse on a 5 ms / div oscilloscope.
 The pulse width is 20 ms on a 50 Hz AC voltage.